Winter Tires in Toronto

-An increasing number or icy conditions-related car accidents have been reported over the last few years.
+An increasing number of icy condition-related car accidents have been reported over the last few years.
 As you might not know, only 50% of Canadians drive with winter tires during the cold season.
-However, in a survey conducted online by Ipsos Reid for Canadian Tire among Ontario drivers, only 47% said that they used winter tires.
+Furthermore, in a survey conducted online among Ontario drivers by Ipsos Reid for Canadian Tire, only 47% said that they used winter tires.
 Of course, when winter comes, it is important to slow down and keep a safe distance between cars.
 But why buy winter tires in Toronto?
 Are they safer than all-season tires?
-Some all-season tires are winter approved.
-That means they passed a variety of tests to make sure they meet the security standards.
-But be careful, to be identified with the winter approved icon, they just barely pass the tests.
-Therefore, you should think twice before you decide to choose all-weather tires.
+Some all-season tires are winter-approved.
+That means they passed a variety of tests to make sure they meet the relevant security standards.
+But be careful, to be identified with the winter-approved icon, they need only just barely pass the tests.
+Therefore, you should think twice before you decide to choose all-season winter-approved tires.

-All-weather tires are equipped with a stiffer gum which reduces their traction power on icy roads.
-In the event of heavy snowfall, driving becomes more difficult because all-weather tires have because their tread design is not adapted to winter: it has bigger blocks and narrower spacing between them.
+All-season winter-approved tires have been equipped with a stiffer rubber which reduces their traction power on icy roads.
+In the event of heavy snowfall, driving becomes more difficult with all-season winter-approved tires because their tread design is not adapted specifically to winter: the treads have bigger blocks and narrower spacing between them.
 All things considered, even if Toronto does not have the roughest winters in Canada, we do recommend the use of winter tires.

-Some people think that unlike two wheeler vehicles, four wheeler vehicles are equipped with a variety of safety devices preventing them from slipping on icy roads.
-But the truth is, if your vehicle is not running on winter tires, it has close to no traction power.
+Some people think that, unlike two-wheeler vehicles, four-wheeler vehicles are equipped with a variety of safety devices preventing them from slipping on icy roads.
+But the truth is, if your vehicle is not running on winter tires, it has close to no traction.
 Technologies such as electronic stability control and anti-lock brake systems cannot be relied on in winter conditions as they do not perform to their full potential.
-On the opposite, winter tires are especially designed to give your vehicle added traction on ice and snow-covered roads.
+On the other hand, winter tires are specifically designed to give your vehicle added traction on ice and snow-covered roads.

-If you consider buying winter tires, do it all the way.
+If you are considering buying winter tires, make sure to go all the way.
 Some people decide to buy only two winter tires.
 But the results of doing so are unpredictable and could endanger your safety.
 You do not want to gamble with your life.
 If you don’t want to mount and dismount your tires before each season, we suggest you buy a second set of wheels for the winter.
-You can choose from our wide selection of alloy wheels, replica wheels and steel wheels.
-If you have a smaller budget, you can select an inexpensive steel wheels dedicated to your winter tires.
+You can choose from our wide selection of alloy wheels, replica wheels, and steel wheels.
+If you have a smaller budget, you can select inexpensive steel wheels dedicated to your winter tires.
 Alloy and replica wheels can get damaged in the winter.
-You’ll want to switch to winter tires around mid-November, or when the temperatures drop under 7℃ for a continuous period of time.
-You can wait until the temperatures go back up again, around mid-April, to remove your winter tires.
+You’ll want to switch to winter tires around mid-November, or when the temperatures drop under 7oC for a continuous period.
+You should wait until the temperatures go back up again, around mid-April, to remove your winter tires.
 If the weather is too hot, it will damage them.
 Winter tires should be stored somewhere cool and dry, away from the sun.
 Remember that having a second set of tires is not doubling the expense, it’s halving the wear.
-You’ll have twice the number of tires but buy new ones half as often.
+You’ll have twice the number of tires but will have to buy new ones half as often.

 Why Buy Winter Tires in Toronto?

 To improve their tread life, all-season tires are made with a harder rubber compound than winter tires.
-When the temperatures drop below - 7℃, they stiffen and lose traction power, even on dry pavement.
+When the temperatures drop below -7oC, they stiffen and lose traction, even on dry pavement.
 Most all-season tires don’t have a tread pattern that is adapted to snow, which means they do not offer any grip on snow-covered roads.
 They become packed with snow and lose all their traction power.
 All-season tires can be great for people who live in parts of Canada where there is virtually no snow.
-Like their name suggest, all-season tires perform OK in every type of conditions, yet they are not designed for one specific kind of weather.
+As their name suggests, all-season tires perform OK in all types of conditions; however, they are not designed for one specific kind of weather.
 When it comes to real Canadian winter conditions, you are not going to be able to rely on them.

 Winter tires, which are identified with a snowflake symbol, are made with a softer rubber that stays flexible in temperatures below the freezing point.
 That means they offer superior traction and grip on ice and snow-covered pavement.
-Their more aggressive tread with bigger blocks and wider grooves ensure more effective snow and slush evacuation.
-It also helps reduce the braking distance which is really important, especially during winter.
+Their more aggressive tread with bigger blocks and wider grooves ensures more effective snow and slush evacuation.
+It also helps reduce the braking distance, which is important, especially during winter.

-Transport Québec conducted a study in which the effectiveness of winter tires and all-season tires are compared at - 2℃ and - 20℃.
-They tested the tires on subcompact automobiles, minivans and 4-wheel drive vehicles.
-Three maneuvers were executed: an acceleration and a braking in a straight line, as well as an avoidance maneuver.
-Obviously, in the braking test, all vehicle types braked on a significantly shorter distance with winter tires on.
-As for the acceleration, all the vehicle tested had better result with winter tires; it required less distance to reach 50 km/h.
+Transport Québec conducted a study in which the effectiveness of winter tires and all-season tires are compared at -2oC and -20oC.
+They tested the tires on subcompact automobiles, minivans, and 4-wheel-drive vehicles.
+Three maneuvers were executed: acceleration and braking in a straight line, as well as an avoidance maneuver.
+Obviously, in the braking test, all vehicle types braked over a significantly shorter distance with winter tires on.
+As for the acceleration, all the vehicles tested had better results with winter tires: less distance was required to reach 50 km/h.
 When testing the avoidance maneuver, the results were the same: winter tires performed considerably better.
-There is a large number of other studies that prove the same point: winter tires perform better than all-season tires when it comes to braking and acceleration distance on ice or snow-covered roads..
+Numerous other studies prove the same point: winter tires perform better than all-season tires when it comes to braking and acceleration distance on ice and snow-covered roads.

 It seems that the benefits of winter tires are often underestimated by the public.
 We believe that the cost of winter tires and the lack of education on the subject discourages a lot of people from buying them.
-However, in the long-term, it is less expensive to alternate between winter and summer tires than use all-season tires year long.
+However, in the long-term, it is less expensive to alternate between winter and summer tires than to use all-season tires all year long.
 Why?
-First of all, because winter and summer tires are more fuel efficient during their respective season.
-Moreover, all-season tires tend to wear faster so they need to be replaced more often and there is an increased risk of costly collisions in during winter.
+First of all, because winter and summer tires are more fuel-efficient during their respective seasons.
+Moreover, all-season tires tend to wear faster, so they need to be replaced more often; there is also an increased risk of costly collisions during winter.
 In certain parts of Canada, you can also get a discount from insurance companies when buying winter tires.